tom-h/ARDC-23-things/_things/thing-21.md

     Handbook](http://shop.oreilly.com/product/0636920024422.do#tab_04_2 "Bad Data handbook")
     also contains views of experts and practitioners in this area.

-Click into a few of the causes and solutions to dirty data - many of us contribute information to reports or do our home accounts in spreadsheets, and maybe it’s time to think about how clean our own data is.
+Click into a few of the causes and solutions to dirty data - many of us contribute information to reports or do our home accounts in spreadsheets, and maybe it’s time to think about how clean our own data is!

 **If you have time**: for a quick guide to working with spreadsheets, check out one of the School of Data’s [Data Fundamentals course](http://schoolofdata.org/courses/#DataFundamentals).
-The modules use real data from e.g. the World Bank.
+The modules use real data from, for instance, the World Bank.

 **Consider:** the wide ranging implications of how dirty data can impact on your life.